sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 ## 2.8 DeepMind's co-scientist

 # 3. Previously misdirected work
-The short-lived project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal, which was misdirected work because I was mistakenly focused on tooling for a collection of vague ideas about probblems, not the solution of a single clearly-defined problem (i.e., stabilizing hemoglobin levels in kidney disease patients).
+The short-lived project before this Improvving Scientific Integrity proposal was the patient health dashboard proposal, which was misdirected work because I was mistakenly focused on tooling for a collection of vague ideas (visualiing the health of a wide variety of patients), not the solution of a specific clearly-defined problem (i.e., stabilizing hemoglobin levels in kidney disease patients).
+Direct access to a specific problem is much more effective than assumptions about possible problems.

 # 4. Architecture